mre/endler.dev/content/2024/follow-the-hackers/index.md

 Usually, it's people trying to make money from technology.
 They call themselves Investors, "Serial-Entrepreneurs", or "Thought leaders".
-You can spot them by their LinkedIn profiles, which get updated with the latest keywords every 6 months.
+You can easily spot them on LinkedIn, because they update their public profile with a fresh set of buzzwords every 6 months.
 There are a few legit ones, but most are opportunists who couldn't explain the technology if their life depended on it.
 All they care about is profit.